Orphanage: Thailand

-There are still a substantial number of NGOs and informal Orphanages in Thailand, particularly in Northern Thailand near the borders of Laos and Myanmar, e.g. around Chiang Rai.
+There are still a substantial number of NGOs and informal orphanages in Thailand, particularly in Northern Thailand near the borders of Laos and Myanmar, (for instance around Chiang Rai).
 Very few of the children in these establishments are orphans, most have living parents.
 They attract funding from well-meaning tourists.
 Often protecting the children from trafficking/abuse is cited but the names and photographs of the children are published in marketing material to attract more funding.
 The reality is that the safest environment for these children is almost always with their parents or in their villages with familial connections where strangers are rarely seen and immediately recognized.
 A very few of these orphanages, go so far as to abduct or forcibly remove children from their homes, often across the border in Myanmar.
 The parents in local hill tribes may be encouraged to "buy a place" in the orphanage for vast sums, being told their child will have a better future.
 Some children's homes claim to always try to repatriate children with their families, but the local managers & director of the homes know of no such procedures or processes.